Police have resources they need, says minister as unrest threatens to persist

 False claims had spread online that the suspect, later identified as 17-year-old Axel Rudakubana from Lancashire, was an asylum seeker who had arrived in the UK by boat.

-Bricks, chairs and bottles have been pelted at officers, mosques have been attacked, and a police station along with a number of community facilities across the country, including a library, have been torched in the violence.
+Bricks, chairs and bottles have been pelted at officers, mosques have been attacked, shops looted and a number of community facilities across the country, including a library, torched in the violence.

 Home Secretary Yvette Cooper said people involved in the clashes “will pay the price” and that “criminal violence and disorder has no place on Britain’s streets”.